Morphisms for a tree

 This vignette is a tutorial which walks through implementation of

-base functors for an existing tree object (Node
+base functors for an existing tree object (Node, from

 For both types, the tutorial guides building some functions which